 Popularity.
 The number of Rails developers is growing year by year as more people switch to it from other programming languages.
 Yet, Rails is still not as popular as Java and PHP.
 Probably, one of the reasons for this is that the language is relatively difficult to learn especially compared to PHP.
 However, one of the main differences between the Rails and others in this aspect is the big amount of open source code (“gems”) which is publicly available.
 “Gems” are helpful for beginners because they appreciably simplify the process of web development.

 Lack of documentation.
 It can be hard to find good documentation for the less popular “gems” and for libraries which make heavy use of mixins.
-Developers often end up finding the test suite playing the role of documentation and they have to rely on it to understand behavior of the written code.
+Developers often end up finding the test suite playing the role of documentation and they have to rely on it to understand the behavior of the written code.
 This aspect isn’t bad in its essence, as the test suite should be the most up-to-date representation of the system; however, it can still be frustrating having to dive into code, when sometimes written documentation would have been much quicker.

 Let’s draw up the balance.
 Rails is a huge web app framework with a great number of built-in features.
-It can be used to create either small or large apps, but it tends to use more memory and resources than the other frameworks and performance can be a bit lower.
-In the majority of cases, Rails apps will be composed of many tens of files and have tight structure of models, views and controllers.
+It can be used to create either small or large app, but it tends to use more memory and resources than the other frameworks and performance can be a bit lower.
+In the majority of cases, Rails apps will be composed of many tens of files and have tight structure of models, views, and controllers.
 Anyway, nowadays the framework is popular because it is powerful, standardized, reasonable and well-established.

 Welcome to read more articles on web development